 A third composer is Ambroise Thomas (1811-96), someone I guess most of us have forgotten, but he was much appreciated during his lifetime.
 The statue is by Alexandre Falguière (1831-1900), a quite successful sculptor, here portrayed by his friend Rodin.
-Ambroise Thomas wrote some 20 operas; Mignon, Hamlet (starring Christine Nilsson when first performed)… You can still quite often hear extracts for concert use, but not so often the entire operas, although Hamlet could be heard at the New York Met as late as 2010.
+Ambroise Thomas wrote some 20 operas; Mignon, Hamlet (starring Christine Nilsson when first performed)… You can still quite often hear excerpts for concert use, but not so often the entire operas, although Hamlet could be heard at the New York Met as late as 2010.

-Maybe more for the “fun” we can listen to a 12 year old Julie Andrews singing “Je suis Titiania” (from Mignon)…
+Maybe more for “fun” we can listen to a 12 year old Julie Andrews singing “Je suis Titiania” (from Mignon)…

 … and in another version by Maria Callas.

-Another name of someone, who we may have forgotten today, was Edouard Pailleron (1834-99), again much appreciated during his lifetime (monument by L-B Bernstamm), author, member of the French Academy and boss of the National Theatre (“La Comédie Française”).
+Another name of someone, who we may have forgotten today, was Edouard Pailleron (1834-99), again much appreciated during his lifetime (monument by L-B Bernstamm), author, member of the French Academy and director of the National Theatre (“La Comédie Française”).
 John Singer Sargent was a friend of the family and painted all the members.

-Interesting is perhaps that the young lady admiring Edouard Pailleron is of an actress, Jeanne Samary (1857-90), very popular, but who died early, at 33.
+Interesting is perhaps that the young lady admiring Edouard Pailleron is an actress, Jeanne Samary (1857-90), very popular, but who died early, at 33.
 She was portrayed several times by Renoir and appears also on his famous “Le déjeuner des canotiers” (Luncheon of the boating party), painted at the “impressionist tavern” La Fournaise on which I previously made a post.

 The last monument (by Raoul Verlet) is of another frequent guest at the same tavern, Guy de Maupassant (1850-93).
 A little text written by him can be found inside the La Fournaise tavern.
 I think there is no need to say too much here about one of the most loved French authors.